Sife-ops/dmenu_bw/README.md

 - [ ] attachments
 - [ ] configuration options at runtime
 - [ ] custom fields
+- [ ] editing vault items with yad
 - [ ] logo
 - [ ] more gifs
 - [ ] password generator dialog or passwordCmd